Lindseys707/healthwildcatters-website/about.md

     health startups a place for work and collaboration with others in the industry.
-    In addition, Health Wildcatters created an event space which allows the organization to hold 60-70 events annually spanning the Pulse Breakfast and Lunch Series, Startup Week Health Track and many more. </p>
+    In addition, Health Wildcatters created an event space which allows the organization to hold 60-70 events annually spanning the Pulse Breakfast and Lunch Series, Startup Week Dallas Health Track and many more. </p>
 - template: co-founders
   block_name: co-founders
 - template: staff